m13ammed/Semantic-Segmentation-using-Implicit-Representation/README.md

 # Semantic-Segmentation-using-Implicit-Representation
 ## Getting Started
-Modify the locations of the `locations_constant.py`
+Modify the locations of the ginc file

 ## Useful commands
 ```